 The SMA must provide the employer with written notification if services will be discontinued.
 Notifications must be sent to the employer by certified mail (or another legally viable method) and to the complainant either by mail or in an electronic format.
 Notifications must include the results of any investigation related to the allegations of the complaint and the conclusions reached.
 In cases where the complaint was not resolved, the SMA must provide the complainant with an explanation.
-Complaints alleged against DLLR must offer the complainant the opportunity to request, in writing, a hearing within 20 business days after the certified date of receipt of the written determination.22 If the Director of Workforce or designee determines that the employer has not violated the WIOA regulations, the Director or designee must advise the complainant of that the complainant has the opportunity to request a hearing within 20 business days after the certified date of receipt of the notification.23
+Complaints alleged against DLLR must offer the complainant the opportunity to request, in writing, a hearing within 20 business days after the certified date of receipt of the written determination.23 If the Director of Workforce or designee must advise the complainant of that the complainant has the opportunity to request a hearing within 20 business days after the certified date of receipt of the notification.24